Keyboard shortcuts

 RPC_EXPORT --> WITH

-WITH --> TLS
+WITH -->|cell.borrow .clone| TLS

-TLS -.retrieves.-> CLIENT
+TLS -.->|retrieves| CLIENT

-WITH --> CLIENT
+WITH -->|FnOnce Arc<RpcWasmClient>| CLIENT

 init_static_client

-Sources: extensions/muxio-wasm-rpc-client/src/static_lib/static_client.rs:25-36
+Sources: extensions/muxio-wasm-rpc-client/src/static_lib/static_client.rs:25-36 extensions/muxio-wasm-rpc-client/src/static_lib/static_client.rs:9-11

 with_static_client_async